NovaAndrom3da/Germanium/README.md

+# <strong>This software is UNRELEASED!</strong>
+This means that there will be bugs and issues that will pop up frequently.
+There are no guarantees that any of this will work or work as intended.
+Although programming help is appreciated, please be understanding that this language is still in it's alpha stages.

 # ⚗ Germanium
 Germanium is an open source, dynamically typed language written in python.
 It focuses on runtime speed, user readability, and